Clement-Lelievre/live_sudoku/README.md

 Below is a breakdown of the tasks:

--a website able to open user's webcam\n
+-a website able to open user's webcam
 -interact with live stream --> OpenCV python library:
    -image pre-processing (blurring, adaptive thresholding, warp correction etc.)
    -contour finding